liumapp/certificate-generator/README.md

 # SpringBootMavenArchetype
-this is a maven archetype , which will built a java program based on springboot
+this is a maven archetype , which will built a java program based on springboot (under developing , plz don't use right now)

 ### how to use it